Yoga Therapy Assessment and Intervention Using Guided Imagery

 Target Audience:

 This 30-hour training explores guided imagery in yoga therapy assessment and intervention.
 Rooted in bhavana, neuroscience, and somatic psychology, it offers access to emotional insight and mind-body integration.
-Tailored for YogaX 300/800-hour programs, it is designed for: • Healthcare providers/students bringing therapeutic yoga into clinical practice and self-care. • Yoga professionals enhancing wellbeing and offering classes in mental, physical, and community health settings.
+Tailored for YogaX 300/800-hour programs, it is designed for:

 Dr. Christiane Brems PhD, ABPP, E-RYT500, C-IAYT